sugandha929/ip/docs/README.md

   After printing an error message the application keeps running, so you can enter a new command.

 ## 4. Notes
-- All commands are case-sensitive
+- All commands are case-sensitive.
-- Make sure to follow the format given for different commands
+- Make sure to follow the exact format given for different commands.
-- Make sure there are no leading spaces in single word commands
+- Make sure there are no leading spaces in single word commands.